How to Add a Google Review Widget to Framer (No Code Required)

 Framer has become the go-to website builder for startups, agencies, and small businesses that want beautiful, high-performance sites without writing code.
 But one thing Framer doesn't have built in is a way to display your Google reviews.
 Here's how to add a review widget to any Framer site in under 5 minutes.

-Why Add Google Reviews to Your Framer Site?
+Why Should You Add Google Reviews to Your Framer Site?

 Framer sites look polished and professional — but without social proof, visitors have no reason to trust you over competitors.
 Adding real Google reviews directly to your Framer site bridges that gap.
 Visitors see verified reviews from real customers without ever leaving your page, which builds confidence and increases conversions.